Okanogan County Master Gardener Program

 The Master Gardener training program includes a comprehensive 60 hour course and was designed to supply volunteers with education in such topics as entomology, plant physiology, composting, weed management, tree fruit, pruning, integrated pest management and more.
 In return, trained Master Gardeners serve the community as home horticulture advisors by volunteering 40 hours of community service the first year, and 25 hours annually thereafter.
 WSU Master Gardeners educate local community members in the application of horticultural science to the sustainable management of landscapes and gardens.
 They provide public education in gardening and home horticulture centered on research based information approved by WSU.
 This popular program has over 3,100 Master Gardener volunteers, donating 182,184 hours of volunteer service.
 Master Gardener programs are offered all over the United States, as well as in Canada and Europe.

 Training classes are held every two years.
-Contact the WSU Okanogan County Extension Office for more information at (509) 422-7245.
+Contact the WSU Okanogan County Extension Office for more information (509) 422-7245.

 WSU Master Gardeners hold an Annual Plant Sale every May at the park in Omak.
 They also volunteer in Local Farmers Markets in Okanogan, Oroville, Twisp, and Tonasket.
 Master Gardeners also hold Plant and Insect Diagnostic Clinics weekly throughout the summer.